Learning the Alphabet

-Multi-sensory Methods for Learning Differences
+Multi-sensory Methods for Learning the Alphabet

 A person with any type of learning difference will benefit from using multi-sensory methods incorporated in the learning plan.
 These techniques will help him to feel the difference in the sounds, not just hear the difference.
 Multisensory strategies will also help a struggling learner to file and retrieve this information in his brain more effectively.
 Multi-sensory methods are crucial for creating an effective reading program and are discussed in more detail further along in this section.

 Once the reader knows some sounds and knows how to segment and blend sounds, he can begin to combine the sounds to make words.
 Two letter combinations can be taught first and are easier to blend and segment, such as “at”.
 Once the reader can blend /a/ and /t/ to make “at” he can make a whole list of words using the base “at”.
 He can then add any other consonants he knows such as c-cat, f-fat, m-mat, r-rat, b-bat, h-hat, p-pat, s-sat, t-tat, and v-vat.
 “At” can be called a word family and words in this family can be made by adding a different beginning sound.
 Now the reader has a whole word family to practice reading.

 Reading Blocks: A Step By Step Method to Teach Reading